“I ask you to judge me by the enemies I have made.” ~ Franklin D. Roosevelt

-“How come your grandpa has his hair like that?”
+“How come your grandpa has his beard like that?”

 “Were you born like that, or did you have an accident?”

 Think for a moment about love.
-Those that love us understand best know us best.
-They why we do what we do.
-They hurt for us when we’re down and they smile for us when we thrive.
+Those that love us best know us best.
+They know why we do what we do.
+They hurt for us when we’re down and they smile for us when we’re smiling.
 Isn’t that how compassion grows and where empathy comes from?
 Where the seeds of connection come from?

 I’ll never forget learning from a Muslim woman, just how similar her values are to mine; how similar what she was taught as a little girl growing up in Iran was to what I learned as a little boy growing up in California.
 I felt connected to her that night.
 I felt that I had grown as a human being.
+I felt heartbroken that the lies of my culture and the lies of hers kept us apart for so long.
 I also felt lied to, mislead, and manipulated by those I was raised to trust.
 It reignited my child-like mind.

-Yes, with a child’s mindset there’s an inherent and possibly dangerous naivete, but, even just for the sake of argument, consider this.
-Here’s my challenge: Imagine.
+Yes, with a child’s mindset there’s an inherent and possibly dangerous naiveté, but, even just for the sake of argument, consider this.

 Imagine…even just for five minutes.

-Imagine if we used just a fraction of the funds we use to develop and deploy weapons around the word for education.
-Imagine if we taught mindfulness and connection.
-Imagine if we taught compassion and empathy, and how to cope and how to help others cope.
-Imagine if our next generation was the first generation that loved everyone equally.
+Imagine if we used just a fraction of the funds we use to develop and deploy weapons around the word on education.
+Imagine if we taught mindfulness and connection like we teach science.
+Imagine if we taught compassion and empathy like we teach math.
+Imagine if we taught how to cope and how to help others cope.
+Imagine if our next generation was the first generation that loved everybody.

 Imagine, if not for you…for your kids, a time when nobody wants to hurt us anymore…because they love us, because we love them.
 Imagine the good we could do in the world if we no longer needed a defense budget, so we spent that money on healing and learning and understanding…and light…and love.